 WHAT TO DO WHEN A BABY IS CRYING

-When you are not sure why your baby is crying, try eliminating the sources that you can address:
+When you are not sure why your baby is crying, first try to eliminate the sources that you can take care of:

 Here are a few ways to soothe a crying baby:

-If the crying continues for longer than usual and your baby is not consoled by any of the methods listed above, call a health care provider for advice.
+If the crying continues for longer than usual and you cannot calm the baby, call a health care provider for advice.

-Call your health care provider immediately if your baby's crying is associated with any significant symptoms, such as fever, diarrhea, vomiting, rash, breathing difficulty, or other signs of illness.
+Call your health care provider immediately if your baby's crying occurs with symptoms such as fever, diarrhea, vomiting, rash, breathing difficulty, or other signs of illness.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.